How Much Exercise Does My 5-6-month-old Puppy Need?

 Recognizing signs of fatigue

-One of the key aspects of managing your puppy's exercise routine is recognizing signs of fatigue.
+One of the key aspects of your puppy's exercise routine is recognizing signs of fatigue.
 It's essential to be observant and understand when your puppy needs a break or when a session should be ended.
 Pay attention to their body language, such as heavy panting, slowing down, or seeking shade.
 Resting and recovering when needed prevent overexertion and help your puppy avoid potential injuries or health issues.

 Adapting Exercise Routine

-Transitioning to adult exercise
+to adult exercise

 As your puppy grows and matures, their exercise routine needs to be adjusted accordingly.
 The transition from puppy exercise to adult exercise varies depending on breed and individual development.
 Consult with your veterinarian to determine the appropriate timing and intensity for transitioning to adult exercise.
 Slowly increase the duration and intensity of activities to gradually build their stamina and endurance.